-Obama ‘Fired Up, Ready To Go’ On Trump Sabotage, Working ‘Quietly’ Behind Scenes
+Obama Working Behind Scenes On Trump Sabotage, Says Columnist

-A political subversion of Donald Trump’s Administration is allegedly coming and a former president is leading the charge, this according to a shocking report.
+A political subversion of Donald Trump’s administration is allegedly coming and a former president is leading the charge, according to a shocking report.

-The NY Post claims Barack Obama is working with an “army” to sabotage Trump’s presidency while rebuilding the wounded Democratic Party.
+Paul Sperry of the New York Post claims Barack Obama is working with an “army” to sabotage Trump’s presidency while rebuilding the wounded Democratic Party.

-Is Obama the ex-saboteur in chief?
+Is Obama the saboteur in chief?
 The magazine seems to believe it has a compelling case to prove Barack is making good on his pledge to stay in the political process and emerge wherever needed.

 The @nypost reports @BarackObama has "an army of 30k+ agitators" whose sole objective is to "sabotage" @POTUS.
 A new low for #bho. pic.twitter.com/rKMKcd4b7o